IntelliProlog/IntelliProlog/doc/file_launcher/action.md

 The main method in the `AnAction` class is `void actionPerformed(AnActionEvent e)`, the other commonly used method is `void update(AnActioNEvent e)`.

-For the complete list of methods available in the `AnAction` class, checkout the source code [`AnAction.java`](https://upsource.jetbrains.com/idea-ce/file/idea-ce-32b2fa21845ae8598f946709d2aa98c005add383/platform/editor-ui-api/src/com/intellij/openapi/actionSystem/AnAction.java)
+For the complete list of methods available in the `AnAction` class, checkout the source code `AnAction.java` [@AnAction].

 The actions are then registered in the `plugin.xml` file under the `actions` section.